Kowloon Tong station: History

-Layout
+Station layout

 There is a reserved space for a track connecting the East Rail line and the Kwun Tong line in the westbound tunnel just outside Kowloon Tong station towards Shek Kip Mei.
 The space was originally designed to allow the Metro Cammell EMUs to be transferred to the Kwun Tong line when they were unloaded at Hung Hom, but the track was never built as the MTR decided to use lorries to carry all of its train carriages to the Kowloon Bay Depot.

 Note that the platforms for both the East Rail line and the Kwun Tong line are called platforms 1 and 2.

 Entrances and exits

 A pedestrian walkway connects the station with Festival Walk, a major shopping centre.